Mexborough and Swinton Times, October 11.

 There was not much business to be transacted at an ordinary monthly meeting, held on Monday evening.
 Mr C Holmes presided and the members present were Messes G.H.Hirst, G.Robinson, W.Revill, Henry Baker, F Ogley, Wilson, Walker and J Brocklesby, with Mr J Hawksworth (clerk) and Mr Hodgson (cemetery caretaker)

 At the request of the cemetery manager he went to the cemetery, and saw that it was very difficult to dig out the graves in that part of the cemetery.
 The further they got up the hill the harder the rock got.
-When they got down six or 7 feet the limestone got so hard, that it was almost impossible to work it with the tools they had at present.
+When they got down six or seven feet the limestone got so hard, that it was almost impossible to work it with the tools they had at present.
 He thought they ought to use some explosive to blast the graves out.
 At present it took a long time to get one grave out, and it might be a very serious matter.

 He (the chairman) thought something ought to be done; either get some gunpowder or dynamite.